kubermatic/operating-system-manager/README.md

 ## Project Status

-This project is experimental and currently a work-in-progress. **This is not supposed to used in production environments**.
+This project is experimental and currently a work-in-progress. **This is not supposed to be used in production environments**.

 ## Overview